 - Launch of the TSE Energy & Climate center

 - Establishment of TSE partnerships (TSE-P) and of the TSE center label

-- Launch of the TSE Sustainable Finance center
+- Launch of the TSE Digital center and TSE Sustainable Finance center

 - Inauguration of the new building designed by Grafton Architects

 The Toulouse School of Economics (TSE) and the Institute for Advanced Study in Toulouse (IAST) are dedicated to ensuring the dignity of all of their members (researchers, staff, and students alike) as well as of their visitors

 Anaïs Fabre (T536)

 Carolyne Lamy (office T139)